July 2005 |

 Fern – Showed a baby quilt where she used the Buzz Saw pattern.

 Kristen – Showed us her Rail Fence Wallhanging that her Grandma Fern helped her with!
+She is 8 years old and this was her first time using the sewing machine!

 Sylva – Has been working daily on her granddaughter’s dress for the Fair Fashion Show.